ChiSym/sci.town/README.md

 - install dependencies: `yarn`
 - start the dev server: `bb dev`

+The dev server uses a local emulator for the Firebase database, so you won't see production data here.

 ## Adding additional 3rd party libraries

 Third party libraries currently require a PR to this repo.
 See `maria.editor.extensions.config`